bekkopen/databasekurs/mongodb/exercises/advanced.md

   #### Set profiling level
     By default the [profiling](http://docs.mongodb.org/manual/reference/method/db.setProfilingLevel/) is turned off.
 When developing however, it can be smart to enable profiling of all queries.
 The performance of and all queries are then stored in a profiling collection `db.system.profile`.
 Set the profiling level to profile all operations.

     After setting the profiling level run the following query `db.products.find({category: "Øl"})`.
-Now check how many documents this query scanned in the `db.system.profile` collection.
+In the `db.system.profile` collection now find the entries of only this query.

     _In production monitoring only slow queries is a good way to help enhance the performance your application.
 Setting the profiling level to 1 will only profile queries that run longer than a treshold you define i.e. 100ms._